juliolix/BandZabbix/README.md

-# BandZabbix - Graphics Easily using this External Script.
+# BandZabbix - Graphics Easily using External Script.

 This is a external colector script created to improve Zabbix, if you dont wanna wast your time with a lot of bored configurations.